kosala1989/code-challenge-client-react/README.md

 #Summary
 ### Highlights of improvements
 - Add unit tests for temperature status span before start code refactorings
+- Extract temperature state as a component and verify test still pass

 ### What would I improve next if I had more time